iterative/dvc.org/content/docs/command-reference/exp/init.md

 training of machine learning models.

 This command is intended to be a quick way to start running experiments.
-To create more complex stages and pipeliens, use `dvc stage add`.
+To create more complex stages and pipelines, use `dvc stage add`.

 ### The `command` argument